songzhw/songzhw.github.io/ui/2023-06-22-android-shadow.md

 ## pitfall 2: the bg can't be a svg bg
 The reason why we say 'in general' is it's not 100% working all the time.
 It has a precondition, that your bg is a color, a png, or a `<shape>` bg.
 The only thing that does not work is a SVG bg.
 If your bg is a `<vector>` then you wouldn't have a shadow as well.

+## pitfall 3: Do I need more extra space for shadow?
+No, you don't have to.
+Android will take care of shadow.
+That's to say, if your view is 100dp width and 100dp height, and your shadow are like 50x50, you don't have to make your view as 150x150.
+100x100 is enough for us.

 # More to come

 ## custom shadow shape